 Parents must queue with 2 meters apart.
 There should be no gatherings of parents.
 Parents will not be able to speak to teachers at the beginning or end of the day in person.
 If you need to speak to a member of staff, please phone the school or communicate through the class email or contact forms on the school website.

 Once children have been dropped off, there will be 2 exit points.
-EYFS children (Nursery and Reception) parents will exit the gate at the front of school.
-Year 1, Year 6 and Key Worker Parents will exit via the green gate on the corner of the main playground.
+Nursery and Year 5 and 6 parents will exit the gate at the front of school.
+Reception, Year 1,2,3 and 4 parents will exit via the green gate on the corner of the main playground.

 Requirements of pupils